A Lifetime of Giving: Joe R. and Teresa Lozano Long

 THE CENTENNIAL of the Nettie Lee Benson Latin American Collection in 2021 is cause for joyful celebration.
 The Benson’s partnership with the Teresa Lozano Long Institute of Latin American Studies (LLILAS), initiated in 2011, ushered in a decade of innovative and forward-looking initiatives that have made Benson’s resources more widely available to the world, and have led to groundbreaking collaborations with partner archives throughout the Americas.

-The considerable resources that allowed LLILAS Benson Latin American Studies and Collections to be conceived and imagined exist in large part because of the generosity and commitment of Teresa Lozano Long and her husband Joe R. Long, whose pledge of a $10 million endowment to the Institute of Latin American Studies in 2000 was nothing short of transformative.
+The considerable resources that allowed LLILAS Benson Latin American Studies and Collections to be conceived and imagined exist in large part because of the generosity and commitment of the late Teresa Lozano Long and her husband Joe R. Long, whose pledge of a $10 million endowment to the Institute of Latin American Studies in 2000 was nothing short of transformative.
 The Longs’ vision has helped support pioneering collaborations between librarians and scholars that have increased worldwide access to the Benson’s treasures and resources through digital scholarship and international scholarly exchange.

 The Castañeda Legacy